Hanyang railway station

 Hanyang railway station, located at Cuiwei Street in Hanyang District, Wuhan, Hubei, China, is a station of Jingguang Railway and Handan Railway.
 It will be the terminus of Inter-city rail, towards Qianjiang, Tianmen.
-Hangyang railway station is served by a station of the same name on Line 4 of the Wuhan Metro.
+Hanyang railway station is served by a station of the same name on Line 4 of the Wuhan Metro.

 Wuhan Metro

 Hanyang Railway Station (汉阳火车站), is a station on Line 4 of the Wuhan Metro.
 It entered revenue service on December 28, 2014.
 It is located in Hanyang District and it serves Hanyang railway station.